-The 2017 festival will once again feature a “Portal to the Future” area at the north end of the site that will highlight some of the ways that art, food, small-scale farming, renewable energy, care for the land, and hand skills all contribute to community-building and local resilience.
+The 2019 festival once again featured a Portal to the Future area at the north end of the site that will highlight some of the ways that art, food, small-scale farming, renewable energy, smart transportation, care for the land, and hand skills all contribute to community-building and local resilience.

 In the Portal we presented this question: What’s the Deal with the New Green? (…or what can YOU do to ensure there is a livable Earth for next generations?).
 The Portal is the culmination of a series of colorful stations that lead from the Kids Activity Tent with questions for young and old to answer regarding their goals for Going Green.
 Complete all of the stations, spin the New Deal Wheel, and claim a small reward at the Portal.
 And when you come up with your own Go Greener Goals you can post them on a giant globe for others to see.